 Sky New Zealand, a private satellite television provider, temporarily removed Sky News Australia's coverage of the aftermath of the Christchurch mosque attacks from their platform.
 According to both companies, the decision was mutual.

-The government of New Zealand pulled Sky News Australia off the air in March 2019.
+The government of New Zealand took no action against Sky News Australia.

 In the aftermath of the March 2019 Christchurch, New Zealand, massacre, in which a white supremacist fatally shot 50 people at two mosques, some observers turned their attention to the role of right-wing and xenophobic commentary in radicalizing violent white supremacists.